|JD Edwards EnterpriseOne Applications Upgrade Guide

 oracle\E1local directory to the

-Before installing Release 9.1 on a workstation used for development, you must install the Microsoft Visual C++ Compiler.
+Before installing Release 9.1 on a Development Client used for development, you must install the Microsoft Visual C++ Compiler.
 The specific version of the compiler is detailed in the Minimum Technical Requirements (MTRs).
 Refer to Section 1.3.1, "Accessing Minimum Technical Requirements (Certifications)".
 Also refer to the appropriate Microsoft documents for installation information.

-During workstation installation, connectivity is required for:
+During Development Client installation, connectivity is required for:

 Read/write access to this client install directory on the primary Deployment Server in the base location: